MaxvanHorssen/random-tilings/README.md

 Random tilings
 ==============

-This project provides the Python package `RandomTilings`, which makes it possible to generate random tilings of the Aztec diamond and the hexagon for doubly periodic weighting s.
+This project provides the Python package `RandomTilings`, which makes it possible to generate random tilings of the Aztec diamond and the hexagon for doubly periodic weightings.
-It is a translation of the Matlab program `MatlabTilings` by Christophe Charlier, which is based on the shuffling algorithm as described in [arXiv:0111034](https://arxiv.org/abs/math/0111034).
+This package is a Python adaptation of the Matlab program `MatlabTilings` by Christophe Charlier, which is based on the shuffling algorithm as described in [arXiv:0111034](https://arxiv.org/abs/math/0111034).
 The original Matlab implementation can be found on his [homepage](https://sites.google.com/view/cchar/home).
 We are grateful to Christophe Charlier for allowing us to make this package publicly available.